 She has access to a source code of Windows, an honor granted to just few people around the world!
 Paula is a type that suffers, when doing nothing – every year she takes over 215 flights to provide security services to international organizations.

-Philipp Koppe studied Computer Science and Telecommunications in Leipzig and IT Security in Bochum.
-He has been a doctoral candidate at the Chair for Systems Security with Prof. Holz at Ruhr-University Bochum for three years.
+Since 2017, Philipp Koppe has been the CEO of emproof, a startup he co-founded that provides innovative technologies to protect intellectual property in micro-controller software from industrial espionage and product piracy.
+Before that, he has been a doctoral candidate at the Chair for Systems Security with Prof. Dr. Holz at Ruhr-University Bochum for three years.
 His field of research involves code-reuse attacks as well as defense mechanisms on the application and operating system level.
 The focus is mostly on commercial-off-the-shelf binaries, so methods such as static and dynamic program analysis as well as reverse engineering are used.
-What is more, Philipp assesses the security of CPU updates, analyzes x86-processor microcode encoding and implements applications in microcode.
+What is more, Philipp assesses the security of CPU firmware updates, analyzes x86-processor microcode encoding and implements applications in microcode.

 Lieutenant Colonel Volker Kozok works as a technical officer in the legal department of the German Federal Ministry of Defence and is a proven cyber security expert.
 For more than 20 years, he has been working in various positions in the IT security of the German Armed Forces.
 In 2002, he planned and trained the Computer Emergency Response Team of the German Armed Forces.